Dealing With Your Anger (Part Two)

 Breathe.
 This is one of the most important steps.
 In order to put the brakes on your anger you need to breathe.
 If you do not active your parasympathetic nervous system, by breathing, it is like trying to fight a war with a Swiss Army Knife.
 Pulling out those small scissors won’t get you very far here.
 There are several different structures for parasympathetic breathing, but one that I have found to work is to start inhaling and begin to count to 4 slowly.
 Once you get to 4, start to exhale and begin to count to 4 again.
 After you finish, start the process over again until you begin to notice your body relax and your anger level significantly drop.

 Respond.
 Now that you have executed steps 1 through 3 you are ready to respond to whatever made you angry.
 You should now have the ability to think clearly and respond with a better and more thoughtful response.
 The boss who was angry at his employees doesn’t need to yell every time now.
 Instead, he can pitch to his employees what he expects of them without losing it and why he has such expectations.
 Now if he decides to correct his employees or even let them go, it is from a place of clarity and understanding instead of from a place of unbridled rage in the heat of the moment.
 Things would be similar for the now calm spouse.
 When their significant other doesn’t do something they ask, they now don’t have to jump to the conclusion that it is because they don’t care or think that their needs are unimportant.

+Seek Help.
 If you find yourself stuck and unable to move forward from constant irritation or anger, seek professional help.
 Therapists go through extensive training in understanding and treating issues such as anger.
-One of the greatest gifts you can give yourself is the gift of counseling from someone who understands and can help.
+One of the greatest gifts you can give yourself is the gift of counseling from someone who understands and is able to help.